openstack-archive/mogan-specs/specs/pike/approved/manage-existing-bms.rst

    API.
 This needs to add a new workflow which will skip schduling comparing with server create workflow.

-*  We will collect the image, network information from the adoptable nodes, and will check if the resource existing in glance and neutron.
-For images, it will be None if we can't find it, but for neutron port, it should be a must when determine wheter the node can be managed.
+*  We will collect the image, network information from the manageable nodes, and will check if the resource existing in glance and neutron.
+   For images and neutron ports, it will be None if we can't find them.

 Alternatives